 The cause of your fever will determine your treatment plan.
 Most of the time, people with high fevers feel better after taking over-the-counter medication such as acetaminophen and nonsteroidal anti-inflammatory drugs.
 Your doctor also will treat any infection as needed.

 Your doctor will also suggest that you drink plenty of fluids to prevent dehydration and get plenty of rest.
-For compassionate, emergency care for high fever on California’s Central Coast, trust the experts at Dignity Health.
+For compassionate, emergency care for high fever, trust the experts at Dignity Health.